More

 App Whitelisting/Blacklisting: Specify which apps are allowed or disallowed on devices to prevent unauthorized software installations.

-Network Connectivity Rules: Define network access policies, such as VPN requirements or restrictions on connecting to public Wi-Fi networks.
+Network Connectivity Rules: Define network use policies, such as VPN requirements or restrictions on connecting to public Wi-Fi networks.

-MDM solutions provide real-time monitoring and reporting capabilities, allowing IT administrators to monitor device activity and policy compliance closely.
+MDM solutions provide real-time monitoring and reporting capabilities, allowing IT administrators to monitor the use of device activity and policy compliance closely.
 This includes:

 Device Inventory: Maintain a comprehensive inventory of all managed devices, including hardware specifications, operating systems, and software versions.